 What is the Bible?
 Many people have differing opinions about the Bible.
 On one extreme are those who see it as simply a collection of fairy tales with little relevance to life today.
-On the other extreme are those who see it as a God given book.
+On the other extreme are those who see it as a God-given book.
 A book dropped down out of heaven in its finished form.
-A book designed for answering any questions that might be put to it.
+A book designed to answer any questions that might be put to it.
 And many more fall somewhere in between these two extremes.
 The intent of this post is not to support or attack any particular position.
 Rather, it is to describe what the Bible is to me; divinely inspired and authoritative.
-And to express its role is in my own life.
+And to express its role in my own life.

 The Inspired Word of God